AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Quick-Start.md

 Find the `AppHost` project, which will be mainly used to run the project going forward.

 The latest templates no longer include example modules such as `SystemMod` by default.
-If you skipped official modules during creation and later need them, install them with `perigon install Perigon.SystemMod <ServiceName>`.
+If you skipped official modules during creation and later need them, install them with `perigon module install Perigon.SystemMod <ServiceName>`.
+See [Official Modules](./Project-Templates/Module-Example.md) for module descriptions.

 For detailed information about the directory structure, please refer to [Directory Structure](./Project-Templates/Directory-Structure.md).